Jahans3/use-simple-state/README.md

 ```

 ## Caveat
-Hooks don't yet provide a way for us to bail out of rendering, the React team have indicated that this functionality
+Hooks don't yet provide a way for us to bail out of rendering, *although the React team have indicated that this functionality
-will be available once hooks are fully released.
+will be available once hooks are fully released*.

 In the meantime I've provided a `SimpleConsumer` to consume our state using the old context API: